gem/oq-engine/doc/engine/What's-new.md

 conventional GMPE.
 Further guidance regarding the construction of the HDF5 files will be provided in the documentation in due course.

-10. Several other features have been implemented in hazard and you can see the full list in the [changelog](https://raw.githubusercontent.com/gem/oq-hazardlib/engine-1.5/debian/changelog)
+10. Several other features have been implemented in hazardlib and you can see the full list in the [changelog](https://raw.githubusercontent.com/gem/oq-hazardlib/engine-1.5/debian/changelog).

 11. The oq-lite command-tool has been enhanced; it is possible to use it to execute the same calculations that you would run with the command